|Major Groups > Clubs & Corals > Xylaria > Xylaria cubensis|

 Anamorph (see discussion above): 0.5–2.5 cm high; up to 1 cm wide; at first narrowly club-shaped with a black to whitish surface; apex becoming expanded into a tightly to loosely lobed crown with a finely granular, white to pinkish or pale orange surface; base swollen where attached to the wood, covered with fine black fuzz.

-Microscopic Features: Spores 9–11 x 4–5.5 µm; ellipsoid, with a somewhat flattened side, or widely fusiform; lacking germ slits; smooth; very dark brown in KOH; walls 0.5–1 µm thick.
+Microscopic Features: Spores 9–11 x 4–5.5 µm; ellipsoid, with a somewhat flattened side; usually lacking germ slits but occasionally with a narrow, inconspicuous slit running the length of the spore; smooth; very dark brown in KOH; walls 0.5–1 µm thick.
+Asci 8-spored.
+Conidia on anamorphs 3–4 x 1–2 µm; subcylindric with one fusiform end; smooth; hyaline in KOH.

 This site contains no information about the edibility or toxicity of mushrooms.